 Add some water along with your sugar.
 This will make it easier to really dissolve, plus all the water will evaporate later on anyways.

 Don’t overdo it with the heat.
-Medium heat is plenty, don’t think nothing is happening – you just need a lot of arm powder for this recipe.
+Medium heat is plenty, don’t assume nothing is happening – you just need a lot of time and persistence for this recipe.

 Be patient.
 Very, very patient.
 And prepare yourself for 15 minutes of non-stop stirring.
 The reward is pretty amazing.

-- To a large pot add the sugar, water, vanilla, cinnamon and cocoa powder.
+- Start base: To a large pot add the sugar, water, cinnamon and cocoa powder.
 Bring to a boil.

-- Add the almonds to the pot and reduce the heat to medium.
-Reduce the liquid until the sugar is dry while stirring constantly.
+- Stir in almonds: Add the almonds to the pot and reduce the heat to medium.
+Reduce the liquid until the sugar is dry and powdery while stirring constantly.

-- Keep stirring until the sugar liquifies again and covers the almonds with a shiny glaze (this will take up to 15 minutes).
+- Glaze almonds: Keep stirring until the sugar liquifies again and covers the almonds with a shiny glaze (this will take up to 15 minutes).

-- Spread the almonds on the lined baking tray and let cool completely.
+- Cool: Spread the almonds on the lined baking tray and let cool completely.